 BT ISDN Switch Off

-BT have announced their plan to phase out the Integrated Services Digital Network (ISDN) which has been the backbone of business phone systems since 1988.
+BT has announced its plan to phase out the Integrated Services Digital Network (ISDN) which has been the backbone of business phone systems since 1988.
 The announcement is that new installations will cease in 2020 and full switch off by 2025.

-ISDN is brilliant; it is reliable and better than analog lines that went before.
+ISDN is brilliant; it is reliable and better than analogue lines that went before.
 However, it is losing market share to VoIP and has come to the end of the line.